 - Right to appeal for when applicants are denied requests to open pits or quarries

 - MHCA worked with the province to introduce an appeal mechanism in the Planning Act.
-Lilyfield quarry owner Colleen Munro won her appeal at the Manitoba Municipal Board on September 17, after the RM of Rosser rejected her conditional-use application.
+Lilyfield quarry owner Colleen Munro won her appeal at the Manitoba Municipal Board in September 2020, after the RM of Rosser rejected her conditional-use application.

 - Core infrastructure investment rises, construction declared an essential service in pandemic

-- MHCA and WORKSAFELY pressed to ensure our industry’s work was declared an essential service in March when most businesses closed
+- MHCA and WORKSAFELY™ pressed to ensure our industry’s work was declared an essential service in March 2020 when most businesses closed

 - MHCA’s advocacy saw Manitoba’s economic restart plan add an additional $265 million, over two years, to core infrastructure investment, securing more work for the industry